CVEProject/researcher-working-group/README.md

 5.2.1.2 Not.
 Old, stale, not recent, not getting attention, low value in getting a CVE ID quickly, but value in getting an ID at all.
 For this class, the Dibs Protocol may not be necessary, as the requesting CNA can talk to the CNA-LR through regular, non-urgent channels (e.g., cveform.mitre.org for the MITRE CNA-LR).

 5.3 If a participant responds in agreement, great, that's nice, optional, but can help R learn that other participants are not making conflicting claims.
+A Dibs-Agree message is reassuring, informational, and optional.

-5.4 If one or more participants respond in conflict, the participants should try to work it out, quickly (maybe another time limit).
+5.4 If one or more participants respond in conflict (let's call this a collision, so, a Dibs-Collision message), the participants should try to work it out, quickly (maybe another time limit).
 If they can't, Root / CNA-LR.
 If CNAs have differen Roots, then what?

-5.4.1 CNA2 responds in conflict to R (R is also CNA1).
-The conflicting CNAs should consider factors including: which CNA started working on the assignment earlier, has more appropriate scope, has better information, was involved in CVD.
+5.4.1 CNA2 responds with a Dibs-Collision message to R (R is also CNA1).
+The colliding CNAs should consider factors including: which CNA started working on the assignment earlier, has more appropriate scope, has better information, was involved in CVD.

-5.5 If the timer expires without a conflicting response, R has Dibs and is clear to assign and publish.
+5.5 If the timer expires without a Dibs-Collision message, R has Dibs and is clear to assign and publish.

 5.5.1 R informs the channel of the assignment.
 At this point, no other CNAs may assign without additionally discussing with R and R's agreement.